beepbop-sdk/convex-cache/README.md

 **Note:**

-1. If a user is not connected to Convex at the time Convex data changes for a query, he will be served with stale data on next page visit (which will be instantly revalidated once the page connects to Convex again along with local DB cache)
+1. If a user isn’t connected when the data changes, their next visit will show stale data.
+However, it is immediately revalidated once the page connects to Convex.

 ### Server Cache